Creating A Plane In Solidworks(Illustrated Expression)

-In this article we will show you how to define your temperature value to bodies in ANSYS Mechanical in function basis.
-Temperature values for bodies or parts in finite element analysis(FEA) is a boundry condition that must be defined correctly.
-You can dfine your temperature value as time function ANSYS Mechanical.
+In this article, we will show you how to define your temperature value to bodies in ANSYS® Mechanical on a function basis.
+Temperature values for bodies or parts in finite element analysis(FEA) is a boundary condition that must be defined correctly.
+You can define your temperature value as time function ANSYS® Mechanical.

-You can also find out lots of informative contents in Mechanical Base about ANSYS, like this article to learn ANSYS completely.
+You can also find out lots of informative content in Mechanical Base about ANSYS®, like this article to learn ANSYS® completely.

-To define body temperature value to body as a function in ANSYS Mechanical, right click on analysis system as shown by green arrow above(Static Structural in this example) then hover over your mouse Insert tab as shown in red box above.
-Click on Thermal Condition from the menu that opened as shown by red arrow.
+To define body temperature value to the body as a function in ANSYS® Mechanical, right-click on analysis system as shown by the green arrow above(Static Structural in this example) then hover over your mouse Insert tab as shown in the red box above.
+Click on Thermal Condition from the menu that opened as shown by a red arrow.

-Select the geometry that you will define your thermal condition as a function as shown by green arrow above.
-You can choose only bodies in this time dependent boundry condition.
-After selecting the body, click on Apply button in Geometry section of Thermal Condition in ANSYS Mechanical, as shown by red arrow above.
+Select the geometry that you will define your thermal condition as a function as shown by the green arrow above.
+You can choose only bodies in this time-dependent boundary condition.
+After selecting the body, click on the Apply button in the Geometry section of Thermal Condition in ANSYS® Mechanical, as shown by the red arrow above.

-After defining the segmentation of the tabular data, enter your temperature function that dependent of time as shown in red box above.
-The variable can be entered as “time” in function.
-The result of time dependent temperature function that entered to the Magnitude section, can be observed in Tabular Data as shown by red arrows above.
+After defining the segmentation of the tabular data, enter your temperature function that depends on time as shown in the red box above.
+The variable can be entered as “time” in the function.
+The result of the time-dependent temperature function that entered the Magnitude section, can be observed in Tabular Data as shown by red arrows above.

-Defining time dependent fuctions of temperature values in ANSYS Mechanical is simple as like that.
+Defining time-dependent functions of temperature values in ANSYS® Mechanical is as simple as that.